shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - **Selective File Upload**:
   - Only uploads `model.safetensors` and `tokenizer.json` files, ensuring other files are skipped.

----
-*Later, I will add inference-related files, and all processes will be executed in AWS SageMaker*
----
 ## Guide for Developers 🌿🎇✨💚🎆🌱🎇✨💚🎆